nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User finds the index of the customer they want to edit.
 2. User specifies the customer index along with modifications they want to make to the customer's details.
-3. SellSavvy updates the list with the modifications made to the customer.
+3. SellSavvy updates the customer list with the modifications made to the customer.
 4. SellSavvy confirms the modification by stating the updated customer's details.

 Use case ends.